rdwrome/cppfa24/04oFxFFT/README.md

 - Platform
 - Template:
   -`Visual Studio Code`
-- Make Project!
+- Generate!

 ## Find a short .wav file on your computer!
-- add it to the `bin/data` folder in the `src` for your project
+- add it to the `bin/data` folder for your project

 ## Setup
 - go to source>ofApp.h